janaSunrise/nextjs-quickstart-template/README.md

 to be rendered.
 You can add things or remove things from the tags in `<Head />` or `<Body />` section as per your needs allowing you to freely change how the template is going to be rendered or customized.

-#### Environmental variables

-A `.env` loader has been added with configuration in `utils/env.js` to load the env config.
-Customize it as you want and Get started with using it!

 #### Scaffolding

 This is a way to integrate things quickly into the project with the help of a simple script.
 I have provided a script